Phil Luckett

 Phil Luckett is a retired official in the National Football League (NFL), having served from 1991 to 2005, and again in 2007.
 His officiating uniform number was 59.
 He entered the NFL as a field judge in 1991 and officiated Super Bowl XXXI, his last game at that position before he became a referee in 1997 after Red Cashion and Howard Roe announced their retirements.
 He also refereed in the WLAF/NFL Europe, including being assigned World Bowl '97.
 He returned to the NFL back judge position in 2001, three years after the NFL switched the titles of back judge and field judge.
 He took a leave of absence from the NFL for the 2006 season.
 In 2007, he returned to officiating as the back judge on Bill Carollo's crew and retired at the end of the season.
 After retiring, he was employed by the league as an officiating supervisor.

+Much of his tenure was surrounded by controversial calls; most notably:

 During an overtime coin toss in a November 1998 game between the Pittsburgh Steelers and the Detroit Lions the coin landed on tails and Luckett awarded the toss to the Lions.
 Steelers captain Jerome Bettis said he had called "tails", but Luckett insisted that Bettis had called "heads-tails".
 According to NFL rules, a team's first call is the one the referee will use, and Luckett noted in his game report to the NFL that Bettis was attempting to deceive.
 The Lions scored a field goal on their first possession of the overtime to win the game.
 The game tape was later enhanced, and Bettis is clearly heard saying "hea-tails."
 A sideline microphone enhancement also clearly had Bettis telling coach Bill Cowher that (Bettis) had said "hea-tails."